 General Wade’s Military Roads were constructed by the British Government in the 18th century, linking the Central Lowlands with fortified barracks in the Highlands.
 General Wade had advised that the roads would provide better access for government troops, in an attempt to bring order to Scotland after the Jacobite Rising of 1715.
 As part of these works, roads were built between Inverness and Fort William on the shores of Loch Ness.

 The Wade Bridge over the River Fechlin, was constructed in 1732.
 Made of bright sandstone, it was nicknamed the “White Bridge” when it was newly built.
-And being around 9 miles from the military base at Fort Augustus, it was also sometimes called the “Nine Mile Bridge”.

 The Wade Bridge is no longer used as a road, as a new road bridge replaced it in 1932.
 However, you can still walk across it today.